Justify-social/my-project/docs/features-backend/architecture/implementation-plan.md

 #### 1. System Overview

-The Campaign Wizard application provides a comprehensive platform for managing marketing campaigns.
+The Justify.social platform provides a comprehensive platform for managing marketing campaigns.
 As an administrator, you have access to all features and capabilities of the system, including user management, configuration, and monitoring.

 #### 2. Getting Started